jethronap/AsylumDataKU_website/analysis/ALL/ALL_topic_models.md

      palæstinenser (0.51)

-We can now visualise the topics produced by NMF:
+We can now visualize the topics produced by NMF:

 [NMF_ALL.html](../../_media/NMF_ALL.html ':include :type=iframe width=100% height=800px')

-### Latent Semantic Analysis/Indexing:
+### Latent Semantic Analysis/Indexing (LSA):

     The coherence score for SVD (0.72) was highest with 5 topics.

-Building the model with the `optimal number of topics` provide us with the following results:
+Building the model with the `optimal number of topics` provided us with the following results:

     Topic 01